Elimination Communication, Potty Training, Toilet Training, Natural Infant Hygiene, Baby Whispering...

 Here are some frequently asked questions which we get asked all the time.
 We also do have a very active FaceBook page where moms can ask each other questions and share photos and information.

 Most questions are covered in our ‘How to use it’ page or if you have a Baby Throne are addressed in the manual and in the instructional video.

 As soon as baby can sit up straight unaided you can start using the Baby Throne, which is at about 4 months.
 All you are doing is helping baby empty their bowels properly it is just basic physiology and gravity.
-As a result of this you end up using fewer nappies/diapers.
-The Baby Throne has received endorsements from paediatricians and a world recognized paediatric surgeon as a valuable aid especially for children when transitioning from liquid to solid foods.
+As a result of this you end up using fewer nappies (diapers).
+The Baby Throne has received endorsements from paediatricians and world recognised paediatric surgeons as a valuable aid especially for children when transitioning from liquid to solid foods.

 Babies are clever so why wait?
 You are using physiology and gravity, then routine and reward, no need to wait until they are toddlers to start.

 Sorry, at about 20Kg the Baby Throne starts to get tight so it would be better to move on to the standard toilet trainers available that simply make the toilet hole smaller.
 20Kg is the weight of an average 4 year old but if you have a special needs child and they still fit go ahead.
 We have had great feedback on this.
 Always be in attendance and do not leave them alone!
 It is always possible to fall off the Baby Throne even if unlikely.